 Move to a Smaller Home

-Housing prices have soared over the last decade.
+Housing prices have soared over the last decade, and a mortgage renewal is the perfect time to reconsider whether your current home still fits your lifestyle.
 The amount of equity long-time homeowners have built over a short duration has many considering downsizing much sooner than they ever planned.
 If you feel like you can live comfortably with less space, this is definitely an avenue to consider.

 The time, money, and energy you save on maintaining a large property is all an added bonus.
 With no mortgage to worry about each month, you suddenly have more disposable income to work with.
 You could invest, travel the world, or immerse yourself in your passions.